duy-mt/happyboard-be/README.md

 1. Clone the repository:
 git clone https://github.com/duy-mt/happyboard-be.git
-Build and develop code on dev branch, then push it to production, final version
+build and develop code on dev branch, then push it to production, final version

 2. Install dependencies: